HELPLINE: (443) 330-5341

 PFA Tips: Restraints and Seclusion at School

-By Shelly McLaughlin, Pathfinders for Autism, and the National Autism Association
+By Shelly McLaughlin, Pathfinders for Autism, the National Autism Association, and Leslie Margolis, Disability Rights Maryland

 Download a printable version of “Restraints and Seclusion at School”

-Restraint is physical force used to immobilize – or reduce the ability of – an individual, whereas seclusion is involuntary confinement of an individual alone in a room or area from which they are physically prevented from leaving.
-The regulations state that exclusion, restraint, and seclusion may be used only after less restrictive or alternative approaches have been considered and attempted or determined not to be feasible.
+Restraint is physical force used to immobilize or reduce the ability of the individual to move their limbs.
+Seclusion is involuntary confinement alone in a space from which the individual is prevented from leaving.
+Exclusion is the removal of an individual to a separate space from which they can leave voluntarily.
+Maryland’s education regulations allow the use of exclusion, restraint, and seclusion only after less restrictive or alternative approaches have been attempted or determined not to be feasible.

 P.O.S.I.T.I.V.E Tips for Parents